kdelwat/PersonalSite/content/programming/functionalabm.md

 # Oprah returns to her roots

 Oprah runs this giveaway for a while, and everyone seems really into it.
-Ratings are booming, her taxes have never looked better.
+Ratings are booming; her taxes have never looked better.
 But something keeps her up at night.
 Why is she donating money to everyone, even those who may already be rich?
 It just doesn't seem fair.

 Luckily, she can fix this by changing her interactor, to only give a gift to the most deserving audience member chosen in each batch.